 Competing at the provincial and national level has been a challenge in the past for McChesney, who admitted that the elevated athleticism and skill took some adjustment for him.

-However, as he continued to get stronger and grow into his six-foot-nine inch frame, McChesney says he has been more prepared to show what he can do in the most recent camps he’s attended.
+However, as he continued to get stronger and grow into his six-foot-nine inch frame, McChesney said he has been more prepared to show what he can do in the most recent camps he’s attended.
 Enevoldson, who has coached McChesney on the B.C. team, said the growth of McChesney’s game was evident at the tryout.

 “What stood out was his ability to shoot the three and his physical maturation over the last year,” he said.